edsml-zw1622/33/README.md

 pip install tensorflow = 1.13.1
 ```

 The datasets and models download from the driver https://drive.google.com/drive/folders/1xZ0EwvzMOUDQ3Sf4SbuEHRomHNGby4Tw?usp=sharing.
-The file folder "dataset" is of datasets I have used, and "models" of models which have been trained.
 The "model_new.h5" is the modified model, and the "model_last_old.h5" is the orginal model.
 The "mask_rcnn_coco.h5" is a raw model without any training.
+And other file folders are the datasets in different format.

 Be care, after download, the files should be put into the package, i.e the file folder "code"